Pivot Table is Not Picking up Data in Excel (5 Reasons)

 Data is Not Showing in Pivot Table as Source Data Contains Blank

-• Next, from the Layout & Format tab, enter zero (0) in the For empty cells show field and click OK.
+• From the Layout & Format tab, enter zero (0) in the For empty cells show field and click OK.

 Data is Not Showing in Pivot Table as Source Data Contains Blank

-• As a result, you will see zeros (0s) in the blank cells like the below screenshot.
+• You will see zeros (0s) in the blank cells like in the below screenshot.

-Reason 3: Pivot Table is Not Picking up Data If New Row Added to Source Data
+Reason 3 – Pivot Table Is Not Picking up Data If a New Row Was Added to Source Data

-Suppose, we have a Pivot Table created previously based on a certain dataset.
-Later, if you add new rows of data to the source dataset and refresh the old Pivot Table, new data won’t be included in the new table.
-Such as we have a Pivot Table based on the dataset (B4:D14).
+Suppose we have a Pivot Table created previously based on a certain dataset.
+If you add new rows of data to the source dataset and refresh the old Pivot Table, new data won’t be included in the new table.

 Pivot Table is Not Picking up Data If New Row Added to Source Data